 2) Manage your team’s time off without getting involved

 If onboarding takes a lot of your time, time off involves a lot more layers of complexity.
-As a sum up, this is what you will need to manually record for time off management to run smoothly:
+To sum it up, this is what you will need to manually record for time off management to run smoothly:

 - Name of the employee

 - Type of time off (holiday, sick day, sabbatical, etc.)

 - Whether their time off is overlapping with another team member

 - Amend or cancel any time off requests (if requested by the team member)